maksimTrs/LangChain_AI_Chat/IMAGE_GENERATION_GUIDE.md

 ### 3. Download Images

-- Images appear directly in the chat
+- Images appear directly in the chat at proper 512x512 size
 - Click "📥 Download Image" to save locally
 - Images are also saved in `./data/generated_images/`